synexo/synthmodem/README.md

 # synthmodem

 A software modem-to-telnet gateway.
-Accepts SIP calls from a PSTN gateway, negotiates a real modem handshake in software, and bridges the resulting data-mode stream to a telnet host.
+Accepts SIP calls from a SIP gateway, negotiates a real modem handshake in software, and bridges the resulting data-mode stream to a telnet host.
 Lets a real modem on a phone line dial into a modern BBS over SIP.

 ```
    Real Modem            SIP Gateway            synthmodem            Telnet Host
-   on PSTN line  ────►   (e.g. SPA2102) ────►   (this app)    ────►   (TCP/IP BBS)
+   on RJ11 line  ────►   (e.g. SPA2102) ────►   (this app)    ────►   (TCP/IP BBS)
    (V.21..V.34)          SIP/RTP/PCMU
 ```

-End-to-end verified at V.34 33600 bps over real PSTN, plus the classic low-end protocols (V.21, V.22, V.22bis, Bell 103) for period-correct dial-in to vintage software.
+End-to-end verified at V.34 33600 bps, plus the classic low-end protocols (V.21, V.22, V.22bis, Bell 103) for
+period-correct dial-in to vintage software.